- Primary Educators

 4.7 Where you have bought a Product which is a "service" (e.g. a digital subscription as opposed to a "good" e.g. a physical book), you acknowledge that OUP has commenced the performance of the service and you agree to OUP commencing the performance of such service upon OUP providing you with the Dispatch Confirmation under clauses 4.2.1 or 4.4.2.

 4.8 If we are unable to supply you with a Product (for example because that Product is not in stock or no longer available), we will notify you of this by email and we will not process your order.
 If you have already paid for the Product, we will refund you the full amount as soon as possible.

 5.1 We provide a thirty (30) day "no quibble" cancellation and refund policy.
 This means that you can cancel the Contract and return the Products you purchased from us (at your cost) in their original condition within 30 days from the date of our invoice and we will refund you the price you paid for such Products.
 Notwithstanding the foregoing, please note that this "no quibble" cancellation and refund does not apply to digital subscription Products.
 For details, please see the terms and conditions set out in the "no quibble" section of our Refund Policy.

 5.2 Our "no quibble" cancellation and refund policy set out in clause 5.1 is in addition to any statutory and/or legal right(s) which you may have to cancel a Contract and to obtain a refund.
-For example, if you are a consumer, you have certain rights to cancel a Contract under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 ("Consumer Contracts Regulations") implementing the Consumer Rights Directive 2011/83/EU.
-For details, please see the section entitled “What are my rights of return under the Consumer Contracts Regulations?” of our Refund Policy.
+For example, depending on where you live, you may have a right to cancel a Contract under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 ("Consumer Contracts Regulations") or equivalent consumer legislation in the European Union.
+For details, please see the section entitled "Cancelling under the Consumer Contracts Regulations 2013 or equivalent EU consumer legislation" in our Refund Policy.